retooth2/xenharmlib/doc/quickstart.rst

 scale, so the original order is not important.
 The uniqueness property means that duplicate pitches in the list will be only added once.

-A more concise method to construct a pitch scale is to use the the :meth:`~xenharmlib.core.tunings.TuningABC.index_scale` method that expects a list of integers instead of a list of pitches.
+A more concise method to construct a pitch scale is to use the :meth:`~xenharmlib.core.tunings.TuningABC.index_scale` method that expects a list of integers instead of a list of pitches.
 The following expression is equivalent to the above snippet: